Dixieland jazz: History

 The definitive Dixieland sound is created when one instrument (usually the trumpet) plays the melody or a recognizable paraphrase or variation on it, and the other instruments of the "front line" improvise around that melody.
 This creates a more polyphonic sound than the arranged ensemble playing of the big band sound or the straight "head" melodies of bebop.

-During the 1930s and 1940s, the earlier group-improvisation style fell out of favour with the majority of younger black players, while some older players of both races continued on in the older style.
+During the 1930s and 1940s, the earlier group-improvisation style fell out of favor with the majority of younger black players, while some older players of both races continued on in the older style.
 Though younger musicians developed new forms, many beboppers revered Armstrong and quoted fragments of his recorded music in their own improvisations.

-The Dixieland revival in the late 1940s and 1950s was led by the Assunto brothers' original Dukes of Dixieland, a band known for its virtuoso improvisation and recording history's first stereo record.
-The movement brought many semi-retired musicians a measure of fame late in their lives as well as bringing retired musicians back onto the jazz circuit after years of not playing (such as Kid Ory and Red Nichols).
+The Dixieland revival in the late 1940s and 1950s was formed in reaction to the orchestrated sounds of the swing era and the perceived chaos of the new bebop sounds (called "Chinese music" by Cab Calloway).
+Led by the Assunto brothers' original Dukes of Dixieland, a band known for its virtuoso improvisation and recording history's first stereo record, the movement brought many semi-retired musicians a measure of fame late in their lives, as well as bringing retired musicians back onto the jazz circuit after years of not playing (such as Kid Ory and Red Nichols).
 Many Dixieland groups of the revival era consciously imitated the recordings and bands of decades earlier.
 Other musicians continued to create fresh performances and new tunes.
 For example, in the 1950s a style called "Progressive Dixieland" sought to blend polyphonic improvisation with bebop-style rhythm.
 Spike Jones & His New Band and Steve Lacy played with such bands.
 This style is sometimes called "Dixie-bop".
 Lacy went on to apply that approach to the music of Thelonious Monk, Charles Mingus, Duke Ellington, and Herbie Nichols.

 Etymology

-The word "Dixie" is the nickname of the Southern United States, wherein New Orleans - the birthplace of Dixieland Jazz - is located.
+The word "Dixie" is the nickname of the Southern United States, wherein New Orleans – the birthplace of Dixieland Jazz – is located.

+Cultural influences

+The emergence of Dixieland jazz cannot be understood without considering the socio-cultural environment of New Orleans.
+The city's unique ecological and social conditions played a role in the production of Dixieland.
+The fusion of multiple musical cultures and backgrounds including African, European, and Caribbean helped create a musical environment that encouraged a blending of styles.
+Factors such as population, economic conditions, and social practice shaped the development of Dixieland jazz.
+Parades such as Mardi Gras and St. Patrick's Day provided spaces for musicians to experiment with new sounds and styles.

+The social structure of New Orleans also had a significant impact on the development of jazz.
+African American communities in New Orleans were not only involved in the creation of jazz but through the shaping of its earliest performances.
+The community had several gatherings in churches, clubs, or at home that helped foster an informal setting in which musicians could express themselves through creativity.